-- a) Conditional admission due to non-fulfillment of CGPA requirement. - a.1.
-If the applicant has achieved an EmSAT English or its equivalent with a minimum required score and has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 2.5-2.99 on a 4.0 scale or its equivalent, he/she may be conditionally admitted to the Professional Postgraduate Diploma in Teaching program or for the Master programs.
-Such a student under this category will be allowed to continue in the program only if he/she meets the following conditions: - take six credit hours of courses from the program study plan (as per the advice of his/her academic advisor) in the first semester of study and
+- a.1.
+If the applicant has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 2.5-2.99 on a 4.0 scale or its equivalent and achieved an EmSAT English with a minimum score of 1250 or its equivalent, in that case, he/she may be conditionally admitted to the Professional Postgraduate Diploma in Teaching program or to one of the Master's programs.
+Students under this category will be allowed to continue in the program only if they meet the following conditions: - Must take six credit hours of courses from the program's study plan (as per the advice of his/her academic advisor) in the first semester of study and - achieve a minimum CGPA of 3.0 on a 4.0 scale-by the end of his/her first semester. - Must achieve an EmSAT English with a minimum score of 1400 or its equivalent, by the end of the student's first semester of study.

-- achieve a minimum CGPA of 3.0 on a 4.0 scale. by the end of his/her first semester. - Failure to meet the above conditions will result in dismissal from the program. - a.2.
-If the applicant has achieved an EmSAT English or its equivalent with a minimum required score and has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 2.0 2.49 on a 4.0 scale or its equivalent, he/she may be conditionally admitted to the Professional Postgraduate Diploma in Teaching program or for the Master programs.
-Such a student under this category will be allowed to progress to the graduate program only if he/she meets the following conditions during the first semester of conditional admission or be subject to a dismissal: - Must take a maximum of nine graduate-level credit hours as remedial preparation for the graduate program (these remedial courses are not for credit within the degree program). - Must achieve a minimum CGPA of 3.0 on a 4.0 scale in these remedial courses in order to progress to the graduate program.
+Failure to meet the above conditions will result in dismissal from the program.

+- a.2.
+If the applicant has a recognized Bachelor's degree with a minimum cumulative grade point average (CGPA) of 2.0-2.49 on a 4.0 scale or its equivalent and achieved an EmSAT English with a minimum score of 1250 or its equivalent, In that case, he/she may be conditionally admitted to the Professional Postgraduate Diploma in Teaching program or to one of the Master's programs Students under this category will be allowed to progress to the graduate program only if he/she meets the following conditions during the first semester of conditional admission or be subject to dismissal: - Must take a maximum of nine graduate-level credit hours as remedial preparation for the graduate program (these remedial courses are not for credit within the degree program).

+- Must achieve a minimum CGPA of 3.0 on a 4.0 scale in these remedial courses in order to progress to the graduate program. - Must achieve an EmSAT English with a minimum score of 1400 or its equivalent, by the end of the student's first semester of study.